 What is identity fraud?

 Identity fraud is a crime committed when personal data of an individual is stolen for the purpose of committing further financial crimes in the name of the victim.
-This type of fraud is especially widespread in the cyber space, where crooks obtain identity or payment details from Internet users by means of phishing, romance or rental scams, and other types of cyber crimes.
+This type of fraud is especially widespread in the cyberspace, where crooks obtain identity or payment details from Internet users by means of phishing, romance or rental scams, and other types of cybercrimes.
 The stolen personal data is later resold or used directly for purchasing goods and services online, opening banks accounts, filing fraudulent tax returns, and other illicit purposes.
-An identity theft may have severe and long-lasting consequences on victims.
+Identity theft may have severe and long-lasting consequences for victims.
 On the other hand, identity fraud can be used as an excuse to defend against charges related to financial crimes.

 Identity fraud vs. tax fraud

 In 2000, the Dutch tax authorities received a list of clients of the Luxembourg Credit Bank.
 The list was stolen and handed over to the authorities by an ex-employee of the bank.
 According to the list, the Dutch butcher, together with his girlfriend, held an undisclosed savings account in the Credit Bank in Luxembourg that contained about 250.000 guilders (the former currency of the Netherlands).

 After discovering the undeclared bank account, the tax authorities repeatedly requested the butcher to reveal more information about the secret savings.
 However, the butcher kept claiming that he had absolutely no knowledge about those funds.
 As a defence, the alleged tax fraudster claimed that, in the ’80s, his own and his girlfriend’s passports were stolen from a car and the documents may have been later used for illegitimate purposes, such as opening and maintaining the bank account in question.
 The butcher was disappointed and frustrated because the tax authorities did not want to believe his story.